werdnakof/DatabaseNotes/10_-_Logging_and_Recovery.md

 ### Nonquiescent Checkpointing
 - Need to stop transaction processing while checkpointing (method above)
-- Slow, reduce System may appear to stall
+- Slow, reduce pull through, system may appear to stall
 - Allow new transactions to enter the system during the checkpoint.

 New log record types: